Guides/Keyboards·intermediate·6 min read

 Note

-Sound mods are intensely personal and many cancel each other out.
-Add one mod at a time, type for a few hours, then decide whether to keep it.
-There's no objectively best sound.
+Sound is personal, and some of these tweaks cancel each other out.
+Add one at a time, type for a few hours, then decide if you like it.
+There is no single best sound.

 More keyboards guides